![]() | MONTANA SPEECH LANGUAGE HEARING ASSOCIATION |

 Social Gathering to Follow at Cranky Sam's Downtown Missoula

-Friday April 11th (6 hours of CEUs with Audra Vetter)
+Day 2: Friday April 11th (.6 ASHA CEUs with Audra Yetter)

 The doors will be open at 8 am each morning.